 20 - Overcast skies in the morning gave way to sunshine by lunchtime and the temperature soared to 67°, the warmest reading since Nov.
 3. This was the fourth day this month with a high of 60°, making it the third February in a row with four or more such days - a record streak.
 This followed three Februarys in a row with no highs in the 60s.

 21 - Today's high soared to 78°, breaking the previous record by ten degrees.
 This was the warmest reading ever reported during the month of February; the warmest reading previously was 75°, which occurred in 1930 and again in 1985.
-Lastly, this was only the eleventh time a reading in the 70s was reported in February at Central Park (on average, the mildest temperature in February is around 60°).
+This was only the eleventh time a reading in the 70s was reported in February at Central Park (on average, the mildest temperature in February is around 60°).
+Last year also had a reading in the 70s in February - the only time for this occurrence (last year it happened on the 24th).

 25 - This was the eleventh day of the past twelve to have measurable precipitation.
 The 0.73" of rain that fell this morning through early afternoon today was the most to fall during this 12-day period (2.01" fell in total).
 Today was also the seventeenth day this month with measurable precipitation, the most since December 2012.
 Additionally, this number of days tied February 1884 for the most days of precipitation in February.